faranalytics/streams-logger/README.md

 In this hypothetical example you will log "Hello, World!" to the console and to a file.

-### Import the Logger, Formatter, ConsoleHandler, and SyslogLevel enum.
+### Import the Logger, Formatter, ConsoleHandler and RotatingFileHandler, and SyslogLevel enum.

 ```ts
 import { Logger, Formatter, ConsoleHandler, RotatingFileHandler, SyslogLevel } from 'streams-logger';